NetApp/beegfs/roles/beegfs_ha_7_2/README.md

   - Reload the daemon.
     `systemctl daemon-reload`
   - Make sure the service starts without errors.
+    `systemctl start beegfs-meta@metadata_01_tgt_001.service`
+    `systemctl status beegfs-meta-@metadata_01_tgt_001.service`
   - Stop and disable the beegfs-metadata service.
     `systemctl stop beegfs-meta@metadata_01_tgt_001 && systemctl disable beegfs-meta@metadata_01_tgt_001`
   - Unmount the filesystem, so pacemaker can take over using the command `umount <metadata_01_mnt_location>`.

 ##### If the Old Node also hosted the Management Service
+  - Install the BeeGFS management package
+    `yum intall -y beegfs-mgmtd`
+  - Create the mount point
+    `mkdir <mgmt_mount_point>`
+  - Create directories to hold the mgmt data and configuration file on the shared mount location.
+    `mkdir <mgmt_data_location>; mkdir <mgmt_config_location>`
+  - Override the systemd unit file for starting the beegfs-mgmtd service.
+We need it to load the configuration file found in the shared mount location.
+  - Reload the daemon
+    `systemctl daemon-reload`
+  - Start the beegfs-mgmtd service to make sure it starts without errors.
+    `systemctl start beegfs-mgmtd.service`
+    `systemctl status beegfs-mgmtd.service`
+  - Stop and disable the beegfs-mgmtd service `systemctl stop beegfs-mgmtd && systemctl disable beegfs-mgmtd`
+  - Unmount the filesystem
+    `umount <mgmt_mount_point>`

+##### If the Old Node hosted the Storage Service
+  - Install the storage package
+    `yum install -y beegfs-storage libbeegfs-ib`
+  - Create directories for the mount points of the first and second storage services.
+We will need a mount point and directory per each storage service target
+    ```
+      mkdir <storage_target_mount_point>

+      #Example
+      mkdir /mnt/storage_01_tgt_001
+      mkdir /mnt/storage_01_tgt_002
+      mkdir /mnt/storage_01_tgt_003
+      mkdir /mnt/storage_01_tgt_004

+      mkdir /mnt/storage_02_tgt_005
+      mkdir /mnt/storage_02_tgt_006
+      mkdir /mnt/storage_02_tgt_007
+      mkdir /mnt/storage_02_tgt_008
+    ```
+  - Create directories for the storage service's data and configuration file on the shared mount location.
+This step is done because the data directory must be an empty directory and   will be placed in the data folder.
+The Configuration file be stored on the mount in the other storage_config directory.
+    `mkdir <storage_01_data_location>`
+    `mkdir <storage_01_config_location>`
+  - Override the default systemd unit file for starting the storage service in multimode.
+We need it to load the configuration file found in the shared mount location.
+    Pacemaker will start the storage service by using the command  `systemctl start beegfs-start@storage_01_tgt_001.service`.
+That will then load this unit file and the configuration file stated in the file will be used.
+The `%I` is the argument passed in from the systemd command, `<service_name>@<argument>.service`.
+This allows us to use multiple instances of the storage service with one systemd template file.

+  - Reload the daemon
+    `systemctl daemon-reload`
+  - Make sure the service starts without errors `systemctl start beegfs-storage@storage_01_tgt_001.service` `systemctl status beegfs-storage@storage_01_tgt_001.service`
+  - Stop and disable the beegfs-storage service `systemctl stop beegfs-storage@storage_01_tgt_001 && systemctl disable beegfs-storage@storage_01_tgt_001`
+  - Unmount the filesystem, so pacemaker can take over `umount <storage_target_mount_point>`

+##### Universal Final Steps
+  - Add location constraints, note by default our BeeGFS High Availability RedHat Enterprise Linux 7.7 Setup Location Constraints procedure recommends using an opt-in cluster:
+    ```
+      #Commands for an OPT IN cluster:

+      #Allow mgmt-group to be ran on nodeMM1 and nodeMM2, but prefer to run on nodeMM1
+      pcs constraint location mgmt-group prefers nodeMM1=200 nodeMM2=0

+      #Allow meta-01-group to be ran on nodeMM1 and nodeMM2, but prefer to run on nodeMM1
+      pcs constraint location meta-01-group prefers nodeMM1=200 nodeMM2=0

+      #Commands for an OPT OUT cluster:

+      #Do not allow the meta groups to be used on the storage service servers
+      pcs constraint location meta-01-group avoids nodeSS1=INFINITY nodeSS2=INFINITY
+      pcs constraint location meta-02-group avoids nodeSS1=INFINITY nodeSS2=INFINITY

+      #Setup node preferences
+      pcs constraint location meta-01-group prefers nodeMM1=200
+      pcs constraint location meta-02-group prefers nodeMM2=200
+    ```
+  - Tell Pacemaker to relocate to preferred location `pcs resource relocate run <RESOURCE_NAME>`